ChristopherA/Lists-of-High-Signal-Low-Noise-Links/#LocationPrivacy #ContractTracing #ImmunityCredentials #PublicHealthVsPrivacy.md

 * McDonald, Sean (2020, March 30).
 The Digital Response to the Outbreak of COVID-19 [#Opinion, Centre for International Governance Innovation].
   * Retrieved from https://www.cigionline.org/articles/digital-response-outbreak-covid-19
   > KEYQUOTE: Undeniably, we need to use technology as part of disaster response, but the regulatory immaturity of the industry makes technology companies risky allies, even in the best of circumstances
+  > The way that we enable, administer and check the exceptional surveillance and social powers that each government exerts to contain COVID-19…will frame an important part of the future of state power in a world with increasing emergencies.
+  >While the risks and harms associated with digital surveillance are often framed as related to privacy, there are significantly larger issues that apply during a pandemic, such as the escalation of government powers. "

 * Thalen, Mikael (2020, March 27).
 Terrifying cellphone ‘heat map’ shows just how much people are still traveling [#News #Opinion, daily dot].
   * Retrieved from https://www.dailydot.com/debug/cellphone-heat-map-coronavirus/.